StrikingLoo/strikingloo.github.io/wiki/nutrition.md

 ---

-Selenium has a possitive impact on your thyroid.
+Selenium has a positive impact on your thyroid.
 You get a little from dairy (one cup of milk -240ml-: 5\~10 mcg).
 Adults 20\~50 should get 55 mcg/day.
 Brazil nuts provide 68\~91 mcg per nut.
 Going over 400 mcg can have _severe_ impact on your health.

 ### Related Reading